 We are FTC Robotics Team 9182, the Short Circuits.
-This is our fifth year as a team.
+This is our seventh year as a team.
 We have competed in ten tournaments and one league.
-This year we have ten people: seven seniors, one junior, a freshman, and an eighth grader.
+This year we have six people: one junior and five sophomore.
 We look forward to another amazing season this year!

-Our team has competed since 2013 cascade effect up through the current season, 19-20, as a part of FTC ROVER RUCKUS.
+Our team has competed since 2014-15 Cascade Effect up through the current season, 20-21, as a part of FTC ULTIMATE GOAL.
 We are part of the Eastview Robotics program.
 Our team number is 9182, and our name is the Short Circuits.

 We're Here for You

 If you have any questions for us, visit the contact page for more information.
 If you have any questions about FIRST as an organization, or are curious and want to read about the game rules in more detail, you can visit their website: www.firstinspires.org/robotics/ftc